 All in all, I think this is a great book for any investor to read – regardless of whether or not you are looking to implement an SRI investing approach.
 Advisors have a lot to learn from Tom’s approach as well, for helping your clients to implement investment approaches that reflect the client’s particular worldview.
 Tom does a wonderful job of explaining how to implement very low-cost investment strategies using readily-available tools and investment products.

-Tom’s passion for the subject shows through in the book – do yourself a favor and spend some time learning about Tom and his excellent ideas.Click the link to pick up a copy of An IRA Owner's Manual or if you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.
+Tom’s passion for the subject shows through in the book – do yourself a favor and spend some time learning about Tom and his excellent ideas.The latest edition of A Social Security Owner's Manual, 2013 Edition, can be purchased by clicking this link.
+If you'd prefer the Kindle version (and let's face it, ALL the cool kids do!), you can find that at this Kindle version link.